-- 5.2 Presentation.
+5.2 Presentation.
 Prior to opening the public hearing for applications, the applicant shall present the project.
 For other matters that involve a public hearing, the staff or other parties may introduce the item as needed.
-Planning Board members may ask clarifying questions as directed by the chair.
-However, it is best to limit the presentation and Planning Board questions, as practical, in order that members of the public need not wait long to speak. - 5.3 Procedure.
-The board follows this procedure for public hearings: - a) The chair reads the agenda description of the public hearing and provides other information as appropriate. - b) After the approved motion, the chair opens the Public Hearing. - c) Interested parties may speak.
-All speakers shall provide their name and address and state whether they are a party to the application. - d) Any party may speak a second time only after all members of the public have had a chance to speak once. - e) After all have spoken, the applicant may offer additional comments and respond to questions and comments made by the public. - f) After the approved motion, the public hearing is: a) closed; or b) concluded for that evening and continued to a subsequent meeting, the date for which shall be announced at the time. - g) After the public hearing is closed or continued, Planning Board members may ask questions of the applicant as directed by the chair.
+Planning Board members may ask clarifying questions during or immediately after the presentation as directed by the Chair.
+However, it is best to limit the presentation and Planning Board questions, as practical, in order that members of the public need not wait long to speak.

-- h) The board may reopen the public hearing for good cause.
-In some cases, new notices may be required. - 5.4 Public Submission of Information.
+- 5.3 Procedure.
+The board follows this procedure for public hearings: - a) The Chair reads the agenda description of the public hearing and provides other information as appropriate. - b) After the approved motion, the Chair opens the Public Hearing. - c) Interested parties may speak.
+All speakers shall provide their name and address and state whether they are a party to the application. - d) Any party may speak a second time only after all members of the public have had a chance to speak once. - e) After all have spoken, the applicant may offer additional comments and respond to questions and comments made by the public. - f) After the approved motion, the public hearing is: a) closed; or b) concluded for that evening and continued to a subsequent meeting, the date for which shall be announced at the time.
+If the public hearing is continued, the Chair shall give the date at which the hearing will be continued (If a specific date is given then no additional notice is required). - g) After the public hearing is closed or continued, Planning Board members may ask questions of the applicant as directed by the Chair. - h) The board may reopen the public hearing for good cause.
+In some cases, new notices may be required.
+If a public hearing will be reopened at a subsequent meeting for the purpose of reviewing new information then preparation of new notices may be required. - 5.4 Public Submission of Information.
 The public is welcome to submit information via emails and letters prior to the opening of a public hearing and while the public hearing is open.
 This correspondence will be posted on the website and forwarded to the Planning Board.

 The Planning Board will not accept public input after a public hearing has closed, including verbatim transcripts of statements made at the public hearing.
-However, for administrative matters, such as zoning amendments, amendments to site plan regulations, and master plans, the Planning Board may, on a case-by-case basis, provide that additional written input be submitted for a limited period of time after the public hearing is closed.
-This allowance must be stated prior to closing the public hearing.
+However, for administrative matters, such as zoning amendments, amendments to site plan regulations, and master plans, the Planning Board may, on a case-by-case basis, provide that additional written input may be submitted for a limited period of time after the public hearing is closed.
+This allowance must be made prior to closing the public hearing. that the record remain open for a limited period of time after the public hearing is closed.